Do you have a story? Me too.

 Me Too’s growth has also seen changes in the production’s structure.
 In 2011, the production team decided to accept monologues about race, gender, and sexuality, and, in 2012, about identity markers more broadly.
 In 2014, Me Too became an independent student organization from the Center for Race Relations.
 During this time, the production emphasized outreach to predominantly white, Greek organizations as part of broadening its audience base beyond the usual social justice crowd; unfortunately, this distanced the show from its original intentions and sidelined the stories of more marginalized voices.

-Moving into the 2015-16 production, Me Too at Duke is recalibrating its mission.
-Reaffirming its history and ties with the Center for Race Relations, Me Too will work with the CRR to improve the monologue selection and audition process.
-We will continue to feature monologues about a variety of identities but will heighten our focus on amplifying voices rarely heard onstage and on tying our work to campus activism.
+Moving into the 2015-16 production, Me Too at Duke recalibrated its mission.
+Reaffirming its history and ties with the Center for Race Relations, Me Too worked with the CRR to improve the monologue selection and audition process.
+We have continued to feature monologues about a variety of identities but will heighten our focus on amplifying voices rarely heard onstage and on tying our work to campus activism.
 Me Too hopes to honor its mission of using theatre to raise consciousness around structural oppressions on college campuses.